Non-abelian higher gauge theory and categorical bundle: Example: The Bloch wave operators in quantum dynamics

 \subsection{The 2-connection associated with the geometric phases}

-The object-bundle of $\mathcal P$ is the Stiefel bundle which can be endowed with its natural connection (the universal connection of the $GL(m,\mathbb C)$-principal bundles, see the Narasimhan-Ramaman theorems \cite{narasimhan1,narasimhan2}).
-This connection defines the following $G$-gauge potential:
+The object-bundle of $\mathcal P$ is the Stiefel bundle, we can endow it with its natural connection (the universal connection of the $GL(m,\mathbb C)$-principal bundles, see the Narasimhan-Ramaman theorems \cite{narasimhan1,narasimhan2}), which defines the following $G$-gauge potential:

 Moreover we endow the arrow-bundle with a connection defining the following $H$-gauge potential:

 with $\Omega = Q(PQP)^{-1}$ and $\Omega^{-1} = PQ$.
 Since $\Omega Z_0^i$ is a matrix representing a basis of $\Ran Q$, $\exists g \in G$ such that $W^i_0 g^{-1} = \Omega Z_0^i$.
 We have then